 Migrating flocks generally include loose aggregations of family groups and individuals, in both spring and fall.
 Flights usually begin at dusk, but may begin anytime of day, and birds fly both night and day.
 They move in a V formation, with experienced individuals taking turns leading the flock.
 Back to top

-Canada Geese are common and increased between 1966 and 2015, according to the North American Breeding Bird Survey.
-The total North American population in 2015 was between 4.2 million to over 5.6 million.
-The species rates a 6 out of 20 on the Continental Concern Score.
-It is not on the 2016 State of North America's Birds Watch List.
-The proliferation of lawns, golf courses, and parks offers Canada Geese such reliable habitat that in some areas the birds stay all year round instead of migrating like they used to do.
-Recently, some communities have had to begin considering some Canada Geese as nuisances (for eating grass or fouling lawns) or even hazards (around airports, where collisions with planes can be very dangerous).
-Some 2.6 million Canada Geese are harvested by hunters in North America, but this does not seem to affect its numbers.Back to top
+Canada Geese are ubiquitous, and their population has increased dramatically by over 7% per year between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 7.1 million and rates them 5 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+The proliferation of lawns, golf courses, and parks offers Canada Geese such reliable habitat that in some areas, the birds stay year-round instead of migrating like they used to do.
+Recently, some communities are considering Canada Geese to be nuisances for eating grass or fouling lawns, or even hazards around airports, where collisions with planes can be very dangerous.
+Some 2.6 million Canada Geese are harvested by hunters yearly in North America, but this does not seem to affect its numbers.Back to top

-Manning, T. H. 1978b.
+Manning, T. H. (1978b).
 Measurements and weights of eggs of the Canada Goose, Branta canadensis, analyzed and compared with those of other species.
-Can.
-J. Zool. no. 56:676-687.
+Canadian Journal of Zoology 56:676-687.

 Mowbray, Thomas B., Craig R. Ely, James S. Sedinger and Robert E. Trost.
 (2002).
 Canada Goose (Branta canadensis), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.